 Medicare FFS patients - Coverage is determined by Medicare Administrative Contractors (MACs) that administer various geographic regions of the US.
 Positive coverage decisions for the Argus II are effective in seven of 12 MAC jurisdictions (comprising 28 states).
 Effective January 1, 2017, the Centers for Medicare and Medicaid Services (CMS) established a 2017 payment rate of \$150,000 for both the procedure and the Argus II Retinal Prosthesis System.
-On July 13, 2017, CMS posted a proposed preliminary 2018 payment rate of approximately \$122,000 for both the procedure and the Argus II Retinal Prosthesis System.
-The final rate for 2018 will be set later in the year after a comment period, during which the Company may lobby CMS for a higher reimbursement rate for 2018.
+On November 1, 2017, CMS posted a final 2018 payment rate of \$122,500 for both the procedure and the Argus II Retinal Prosthesis System.

-- Medicare Advantage patients Medicare Advantage plans are required to cover the same benefits as those covered by the MAC in that jurisdiction.
+Medicare Advantage patients - Medicare Advantage plans are required to cover the same benefits as those covered by the MAC in that jurisdiction.
 For example, if a MAC in a jurisdiction has favorable coverage for the Argus II, then all Medicare Advantage plans in that MAC jurisdiction are required to offer the same coverage for the Argus II.
 Individual hospitals and ASCs may negotiate contracts specific to that individual facility, which may include additional separate payment for the Argus II implant system.
 In addition, procedural payment is variable and can be based on a percentage of billed charges, payment groupings or other individually negotiated payment methodologies.
 Medicare Advantage plans also allow providers to confirm coverage and payment for the Argus II procedure in advance of implantation.

-In 2015 and 2016 combined, 93% of all Medicare Advantage pre-authorization requests for Argus II procedures were granted. - Commercial insurer patients Commercial insurance plans make coverage and payment rate decisions independent of Medicare, and contracts are individually negotiated with facility and physician providers.
+Commercial insurer patients - Commercial insurance plans make coverage and payment rate decisions independent of Medicare, and contracts are individually negotiated with facility and physician providers.